wittyphantom333/Graylog2/README.md

 # Graylog2
-Installer for Graylog2.1.1 on Ubumtu 14.04 | Credit to mrlesmithjr
+Installer for Graylog2.1.1 on Ubuntu 14.04 | Credit to mrlesmithjr